We’re putting a frozen cocktail recipe spin on the childhood classic freeze pops!…

 Instructions

-- Combine all the ingredients in a blender and blend just until the sugar dissolves.
+- In a blender, combine all the ingredients, and blend just until the sugar dissolves.

-Don’t forget to share your boozy freeze pops with us on Instagram using the hashtag #sugarandclothloves.
+Don’t forget to share your alcoholic freeze pops with us on Instagram using the hashtag #sugarandclothloves.
 We always love seeing all of your creations!
-And if you’re looking for more quick and delicious recipes, you can find them all right here, with a few cocktails to go along with them!
+Looking for more quick and delicious recipes?
+Find them all right here, with a few cocktails to go along with them!